 Admission to the Program

 Interested students submit applications to the School of Law’s faculty International Relations Committee during the application period in the fall of their second-year.
-Applicants must demonstrate fluency in French.
+Starting with the application cycle for 2019-20 program participants, Sciences Po offers students the choice to take all of their courses in English or to take some or all of their courses in French.
+If a participant wishes to take courses in French, an advanced level of proficiency in French is required.
+However, as with Exchange programs, even if a student wishes to take all of their Sciences Po courses in English, the Committee may take an applicant’s French language skills into account in its selection process.
 Selected students must complete four semesters at the School of Law, all graduation requirements, and a minimum of 59 credits towards their J.D. degrees before undertaking the program in Paris during their third-year of study.
 Approved students are responsible for complying with all requirements and procedures for foreign student travel imposed by the University’s International Studies Office, with proof of compliance transmitted to the chair of the International Relations Committee before the student departs.

 NOTE: Transfer students awarded two residency semesters at entrance are not eligible to participate in international dual-degree programs.

 Participating students must complete four residency semesters at the School of Law and a year of study at Sciences Po/Paris.
 Students must obtain program requirement details directly from Sciences Po.
 Students who successfully complete the program earn 27 semester credits and two residency semesters.

 Financial aid will be provided by the School of Law while in attendance at Sciences Po.
 Financial aid is not guaranteed and is subject to School of Law and University regulations and availability.
 Students must meet the School of Law’s satisfactory academic progress standards each semester.

 J.D. degree candidates must complete six residency semesters in the School of Law and pay School of Law tuition and fees.